personium/website/src/en/server-operator/unit_operation_design.md

+---
+id: unit_operation_design
+title: Operation design and setting of Unit
-# Operation design and setting of Unit
+sidebar_label: Operation design and setting of Unit
+---
 When Personium Unit is introduced, it is necessary to do the operation design and to set it according to it.

 ## Personium and PKI